 Can studying the language abroad help?
 Yes and no. If you plan to leave during the Easter holidays, you may as well say that it is too late knowing that the test is so soon!
 However, if it’s during the summer before senior year in high school, it could definitely be worth it.
 Speaking Spanish in real life will make you feel more comfortable once you sit down in front of the SAT Subject Test.

 Keep it simple.
-No need to mess with convoluted sentences.
+You don’t need to try and deploy overly complex grammatical structures, or attempt convoluted sentences.
 You risk getting confused and/or appearing presumptuous.
-You should probably also avoid humor, which could mean you will be misunderstood.
+You should probably also avoid humour, which could mean that you are misunderstood.